logo

 He is completely absorbed, absent, taken by the attraction of Venus.
 We can almost say that in this painting the presence and attitude of Venus is Martian and the attitude of Mars is Venusian.

-But the direction and verse of the spear really seem to indicate the radiation movement of the attraction from Venus towards Mars, like an arrow launched by Venus – however launched in full yin energy, or in immobility, because Venus does not need to move, unlike Mars, but only to stay in order to express herself.
+But the direction and verse of the spear really seem to indicate the radiation movement of the attraction from Venus towards Mars, like an arrow launched by Venus — however launched in full yin energy, or in immobility, because Venus does not need to move, unlike Mars, but only to stay, in order to express herself and her power.

 EXAMPLE: VENUS IN EXILE > ARIES